ActuallyFro/Break-FAST/Examples/01_GraphML-Editor/Single-page-Apps/BUGTRACKER.md

 Important, Urgent
 =================
-- [ ] GraphML is NOT properly iterating/rendering information
-- [ ] Graph Title is not properly loading
 - [ ] The iteration in fileIO.js MISSES the key attr of 'label'
   - if added as a property, then it will be included for iteration
   - HOWEVER, when label is added, then it is added TWICE in <node> as <data ... label> <data ... label>